Ankush-Nmurthy/Grow-Garden/README.md

 4. Access the application using the specified port (e.g., http://localhost:5050).

 ## Future implementation:
-1. We can also implement Payment Gateway for this application.
+1. We are also planing to implement Payment Gateway for this application.
+2. And also an user friendly user interface.

 ## Conclusion:
 The Online Plant Nursery Application brings together plant enthusiasts and sellers, offering a convenient and seamless platform to buy and sell plants, seeds, and planters.
 With user-friendly interfaces for customers and administrators, the application simplifies product management, order processing, and customer interactions, creating a flourishing online community for gardening enthusiasts.